braxda/recruiting-analysis/README.md

        a. formula: competition_metric = (teams_per_metro/4) * (metro_total_players) * (metro_avg_stars/3)

    x.
 Created a success metric showing how successful each team was at recruiting in each metro
+6. Imported GIS data into Tableau to create recruiting visualizations for each team